 Music Helps In Managing Pain And Anxiety

 Music therapy is a burgeoning field these days.
-It uses the power of music to cure people suffering from anxiety, depression by developing emotional responses.
+It uses the power of music to cure people suffering from anxiety, and depression by developing emotional responses.
 This helps them to relax, stimulate, and heal.

-Research on fibromyalgia patients, according to verywellmind.com, showed that people who listen to music approximately an hour a day experienced lesser pain than those who went for group rehab.
+Research on fibromyalgia patients, according to verywellmind.com, showed that people who listen to music for approximately an hour a day experienced lesser pain than those who went for group rehab.